philippinelch/ML_project1/README.md

 - Manual features selection (based on documentation and common knowledge)
 - Remove column with to many NaN value
 - Standardization of the data
+- Hot-encoding for the categorical variable
 - Replace the NaN by the mean value
 - Correlation to the output analysis
-- Hot encoding for the categorical variable
+- Statistical test relevance (T-test / Chi-Square test)
 - Split the data between train set and validation set

 ## Models Implementation and training